MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-api-pagetype.md

 # API Page Type

-Pages of the type `API` are used to generate web service endpoints and this type of page cannot be displayed in the user interface.
+Pages of the type `API` are used to create versioned, webhook supported, OData v4 enabled REST web services.
+This type of page cannot be displayed in the user interface, but is intended for building reliable integration servcies.
 When creating this page type, you must specify a number of properties that provide information for the web service endpoint.
 Use the snippet `tpage - Page of type API` to get the right template and the list of these properties automatically filled in.
 This page type cannot not be extended by creating a page extension object.
 Instead, you must create a new API by adding a page object.

 ## Naming conventions

 For the API page type, the following naming conventions exist:

-- Use camelCase for naming attributes, tables, as well as APIPublisher, APIGroup, EntityName, and EntitySetName.
+- camelCase for naming attributes, tables, as well as APIPublisher, APIGroup, EntityName, and EntitySetName.
+- Alphanumeric characters allowed (A-Z+a-z+0-9) in above elements.
-- APIVersion follows the pattern `vX.Y` or `beta`.
+- APIVersion follows the pattern vX.Y or beta.
-- Do not use any special characters in any of the above mentioned naming.
+At design time, compiler will show warnings on casing violations and errors on naming violations.
+Once an API Page is deployed, corresponding [$metadata](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-connect-apps-tips) is exposed on the endpoint of the page.

 ## Example of the API page type
 The following page example publishes an API available at: